Spinal Stenosis Treatment

 - Accurate diagnosis – determining whether your pain is caused by spinal stenosis, lumbar canal narrowing, or other degenerative spine conditions.

-- Targeted treatment – options may include spinal decompression therapy London, chiropractic adjustments, Prolozone treatment, K-Laser therapy, and shockwave therapy for nerve-related pain.
+- Targeted treatment – options may include spinal decompression therapy London, regenerative injection therapy, Prolozone treatment, K-Laser therapy, and shockwave therapy for nerve-related pain.

 - Progressive improvement – many patients notice reduced nerve compression, improved walking tolerance, and less pain within weeks.